MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/creating-an-rfc-in-an-sap-system.md

 ---
-title: "Creating an RFC in an SAP System | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Overview of creating an RFC in an SAP to use with the SAP adapter in BizTalk | Microsoft Docs"
-ms.prod: "biztalk-server"
+description: Create an RFC, RFC destination, and send an RFC from SAP system - BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"